User stories are a way of capturing requirements that are commonly used on agile software development teams.

 Let’s go ahead and look at an actual example, which I think will make this much clearer.

 This is an example that we include with our use cases and wire frames module of The Business Analyst Blueprint certification program®.
-That’s where you can earn your ACBA if that’s something you’re interested in.
+That’s where you can earn your ACBA if that’s something you’re interested in a business analyst certification.
 That’s the Applied Certification in Business Analysis.

 As you can see up here, the title for this is The Username Doesn’t Exist.
 This is a component of a bigger use case that would be logging into the system.
 That use case has multiple different features and exceptions and alternates.
 This is just one little piece of that.
 What happens if the user tries to log in and that username does not exist in the system?
 Up here we have a, as a user.
 I can be notified that the username I provided does not exist so that I can provide a different username or try to log in again.